 It is used to justify decisions, and it’s a shortcut we use to help us make faster decisions about how to act or think in various situations.

-The role of social proof in healthcare businesses is extremely important.
+The role of social proof in clinics is extremely important.
 It helps to build trust among potential patients, which can lead to more people seeking treatment at these businesses.

 Historically, we all know how important word of mouth is.
 You can think of online reviews as the modern version – or ‘digital’ word of mouth.

-Having good online reviews is crucial for the online reputation of your healthcare business.
+Having good online reviews is crucial for the online reputation of your clinic.
 It’s something that healthcare businesses can continually improve on – ask your happy patients to leave a review of how you’ve helped them, and make sure you respond to any comments or questions people leave.

 Most people check for online reviews and feedback before engaging with a business and are more likely to buy when they read a trusted review from your patient.

 In a local consumer survey by Brightcove, 87% of consumers read online reviews for local businesses in 2020 – up from 81% in 2019.

 This means that clinics and practices must focus on building positive word-of-mouth among their patients online to maintain their reputation and achieve growth.